Dakhzx/minimal-starter-dots/README.md

 The themes are incompleate because they are meant to be coustomised totally by you.
 Path to themes = config/mythemes/
+The waybar config andd css named dark-minimal must be applied with the wallpaper mono(any)

 ## NOTE
 The waybar configs and css are named as their theme so u can pair the waybar config and css with the right wallpaper